zpainter/iassist/content/about/general-assembly-minutes-1995.md

 Libbie Stephenson outlined as major issues for her as president:

--   a.
-Improved communication, through a four-pronged approach to communication policy:
+-   A. Improved communication, through a four-pronged approach to communication policy:
     -   continuing with IASSIST Quarterly, twice per year
     -   fasttrack versions of papers from conferences on Web site